Tropical Storm Beryl (2012): Meteorological history

 Following Beryl's formation, there was a receding trough over New England that initially created a weak steering environment.
 Marginally warm waters and dry air were expected to prevent significant intensification, and convection remained minimal through May 26.
 Later that day, a building ridge caused Beryl to begin a steady southwest motion.
 By that time, the low-level center became vertically aligned with the upper-level center.
 The environment near the storm's center became moister and the system began to pass over warmer sea surface temperatures, allowing convection to increase.
 On May 27, the storm began a transition into a tropical cyclone, which it completed by 1800 UTC that day.
 As Beryl approached northeastern Florida, it became better organized, with increased convection in bands around the center.
 Late on May 27, the Hurricane Hunters observed flight-level winds of 92 mph, suggesting maximum sustained winds of 70 mph (110 km/h); this would be Beryl's peak intensity.
-It is possible, however, that Beryl briefly reached hurricane intensity early in the evening of May 27 based on Doppler radar velocities, although the data is inconclusive according to the post-season report.
+It is possible, however, that Beryl briefly reached hurricane intensity early in the evening of May 27 based on Doppler weather radar velocities, although the data is inconclusive according to the post-season report.
 At roughly 0410 UTC on May 28 (just after midnight local time), the storm made landfall near Jacksonville Beach, Florida, with winds of about 65 mph after weakening slightly on the final approach.

 After moving ashore, Beryl quickly weakened to a tropical depression.
 It slowed due to the weakening ridge to its north, and an approaching cold front turned it to the north and northeast on May 29.
 Despite being well inland, Beryl retained enough convection to remain a tropical cyclone.
 As Beryl approached the Atlantic Ocean on May 30, its convection increased to the south and east of the center, although the intrusion of dry air resulted in a ragged appearance on satellite imagery.
 Based on reports from ships, Beryl was upgraded to a tropical storm on May 30 near the South Carolina coastline.
 The approaching front caused the storm to accelerate northeastward.
 Beryl's circulation became elongated and its associated convection spread northward, suggesting the transition into an extratropical cyclone.
 By late on May 30, Beryl became extratropical, prompting the NHC to discontinue advisories.
 The storm continued to the northeast, later turning to the east-southeast.
 On June 2, a larger extratropical storm absorbed the remnants of Beryl to the southeast of Newfoundland.